 Most 6-inch tall action figures with accessories cost between $7 and $12 each for an order of 5,000 toys, while 4-inch tall action figures can range from $5 to $8 each for an order of 5,000 toys.

 - Setup Investments

-One-time costs for design work, prototyping, and tooling are additional and normally range between $15,000 to $25,000 or more depending on the action figure's complexity and reference artwork/assets available.
+One-time costs for design work, prototyping, and tooling are additional and normally range between $15,000 to $25,000 or more, depending on the action figure's complexity and reference artwork/assets available.

-Action Figures 101: From Design through Production
+Action Figures 101: From Design to Production

 Want to know how we make action figures?
 We’ve created this section as a handy resource about the fun process from idea to final figure birthing.

 Before we created our first action figure, we spent two years learning the basics of how to design, manufacture and retail action figures.
 In the 10 years since, we’ve been continuously improving as we strive to make each new figure our best ever.
 This knowledge is distilled here for you.

 Part 1) Decisions on How to Turn a Character into an Action Figure